resultant-gamedev/GodotSteam/README.md

 Steam.isDLCInstalled( AppID )
 	Checks if given DLC is installed; must pass App ID of DLC.
 Returns true if DLC is indeed installed.

+Steam.isSubscribedApp( AppID )
+	Checks if the game is registered to the user.
+Return true if the game is owned by the player.

 Steam.requestAppProofOfPurchaseKey( AppID )
 	Should send back key for given App ID.
 Requires callback and may not function.